 Zero Waste Movement.
 Scroll down social media feeds.
-Search Google about it.
+Ask Google, Alexa or Siri about it.
 Immediately, you’ll see names and faces of women such as Bea Johnson and Lauren Singer.
 You’ll watch videos of zero waste pantries and beauty regimens.
-This is no accident.
-Women are the primary caretakers of the home.
-They bear the brunt of housekeeping, shopping, and cooking.
-So companies worldwide continue to cater to women.
-After all, they have the lion’s share of attention in the media.
+What more?
+You might even be directed to watch DIY hacks that are undoubtedly intended for female with titles “DIY menstrual pads” or “menstrual cups”.

 The Feminine Face of the Zero Waste Movement